qalydon/qf-localc/README.md

 and thus, any using spreadsheet is impacted.
 Some of the extension functions are actually modeled on the data source's API.
-And, worse yet, the T's and C's of the data source can change making the data is no longer freely available.
+And, worse yet, the T's and C's of the data source can change making the data no longer freely available.

 An example will serve to illustrate this point about abstraction.
 The first function to